 When experiencing an insulin deficiency, the fat cells and liver are not able to listen to or receive the signals from insulin that there is excess energy.
-This in turn will compel the liver and fat cells to go into starvation mode, even after a hearty meal.
+This, in turn, will compel the liver and fat cells to go into starvation mode, even after a hearty meal.

 What happens next is the fat cells will push triglycerides into the blood to give other cells energy while the liver mobilizes stored glycogen and provides the body with ketones and sugar it doesn’t really need.

-The result of all of this is that blood sugar rises to dangerous levels (also known as uncontrolled hyperglycemia) while ketones build up in the blood due to the lack of insulin efficiency.
+The result of all of this is that blood sugar rises to dangerous levels (also known as uncontrolled hyperglycemia) while ketones build up in the blood due to the lack of insulin.
 The excess of ketones and sugar will begin drawing water out of the tissues, into the blood, and exiting the body through urine.

 Symptoms of Ketoacidosis

 Ketoacidosis is something that develops quickly, usually within 24 hours or less.
 The most common symptoms are abdominal pain, rapid breathing, drowsiness, and vomiting.

 People experiencing this condition will be dehydrated due to constant urination and have a higher heart rate, higher blood glucose levels, and low blood pressure.

 Some symptoms aren’t as obvious as vomiting or drowsiness, and so some testing is necessary to determine if you’re experiencing them.

 Bear in mind, if you’re diabetic and feel these symptoms coming on, you should head to the nearest urgent care or hospital just to be safe.
 Again, ketoacidosis is a life-threatening condition and needs to be treated quickly.

 Some of the symptoms from above can be due to a variety of other conditions, and may not necessarily mean you are experiencing ketoacidosis.
 Before rushing to the hospital, test for the most common ketoacidosis symptoms.